de-id/agents-sdk-demo/README.md

 # D-ID Agents SDK Demo - Vite & Vanilla JavaScript

-This project demonstrates how to use the [@d-id/client-sdk](https://www.npmjs.com/package/@d-id/client-sdk) with Vite and vanilla JavaScript to interact with D-ID Agents.
+This demo showcases the core features of the [@d-id/client-sdk](https://www.npmjs.com/package/@d-id/client-sdk) with Vite and vanilla JavaScript.
+It’s meant as a starting point for your own customizations, demonstrating the SDK’s basic functionality in a simple, approachable way — not as a production-ready application.

 ## Features
 - Real-time video and audio streaming with D-ID Agents
-- Chat and Speak modes (LLM and streaming)
+- Chat and Speak modes (Chat: D-ID’s LLM responses, Speak: repeats textbox input for custom implementations)
+- **New:** Fluent streaming + response interruption (Premium+ Agents only)
-- Speech-to-text using the Web Speech API
+- Speech-to-text example using the open-source WebSpeech API
 - Modern UI with responsive design

 ## Getting Started